-TNOYS provides this directory as a resource to help identify providers across Texas who offer youth and family services.
-You can browse listings below according to region or the type of service you are looking for, or click to view the full list.
+TNOYS provides this directory as a resource to help identify member organizations across Texas that offer youth and family services.
+You can browse listings below according to the region or the type of service you are looking for or click to view the full list.
 Descriptions of the different types of programs included in the directory are provided below.

 Descriptions of Program Categories